AI Trail Analysis

 Trail conditions⌄

-- Slippery rocks
+- Slippery rocks/roots

 - Steep ascents/descents

-- Exposure to elements at summit
+- Exposure on summit

 - Wildlife encounters